faltrum/UDex/README.md

 Withdrawals are initiated by calling `removeLiquidity` and specifying:

-- The amount of XDC you wish to withdraw.
+- The amount of USDT you wish to withdraw.

 - Withdrawals involve removing liquidity from the market pool.
 - To ensure the availability of sufficient liquidity for potential withdrawals and to prevent any adverse effects on open positions, we have implemented the "checkForAvailableLiquidity" modifier.